Columbus, Ohio is the city I went to college in and lived in for years after I graduated. I loved it then, and it’s so much better now.

 There are also several sports fields and courts, including basketball courts and a baseball diamond.

-Goodale Park also features a number of beautiful gardens, including a rose garden and a perennial garden and a large gazebo that is often used for weddings and other special events.
+Goodale Park also features a number of beautiful gardens, including a rose garden and a perennial garden, and a large gazebo that is often used for weddings and other special events.

 North Market Bridge Park opened in 2019 and it is located along the Scioto River, adjacent to the historic North Market mentioned above.